ceph/ceph/doc/man/8/rbd.rst

   since 4.2 this can be used to ensure that `rbd device unmap` eventually times out when there is no network connection to a cluster.

+* lock_timeout=x - A timeout on waiting for the acquisition of exclusive lock (since 4.17, default is 0 seconds, meaning no timeout).

 * osdkeepalive=x - OSD keepalive timeout (default is 5 seconds).

 * osd_idle_ttl=x - OSD idle TTL (default is 60 seconds).